Alexandria City Hall: 19th century

+20th century

 In the early 20th century, several alterations were made to the site.
 The Alexandria Fire Company, once located in the southwest corner, vacated the building and opened the way for the expansion of the police headquarters and prisoner detention cells on the first floor.
 The Court Records Room was relocated from the second floor to the northeast corner of the first floor and bathrooms were added.

 In 1945, the Alexandria-Washington Masonic Lodge moved out of City Hall when the new George Washington Masonic National Memorial was completed on King Street.
 Interior renovation of the vacated space then commenced and a second Court Room was established on the second floor with additional offices.

-In 1960-61, an addition was built, filling in the old courtyard; it was not until 1981 that this addition was linked to the main building and elevators, stairs and corridors were added.
+In 1960 and 1961, an addition was built, filling in the old courtyard; it was not until 1981 that this addition was linked to the main building and elevators, stairs and corridors were added.
 A plaza, completed in 1967, is located towards the southern half of the City Hall block.
 It is an open, landscaped plaza with a central fountain, built as part of the Gadsby Commercial Urban Renewal Project.
 The current City Hall building houses many of the Alexandria government offices, including the City Council Chambers on the second floor.

 Architecture

 Exterior

 In designing the building, Cluss paid particular attention to the strength and durability of the framework.
 Alexandria City Hall consists of masonry bearing walls with cast-iron columns, supporting the wood ceiling and floor joists.

 It is constructed in the Second Empire style, incorporating three-dimensional massing, mansard roofs, and superimposed orders.
 The window types and sizes and decor are largely symmetrical.

 The majority of the building is laid out in two stories, although there are four three-story corner pavilions and a central four-story pavilion on the north facade.
 The north facade on Cameron street is approximately 238 ft long, with a breadth of 40 ft.
 Six bays divide the two-story sections and there were two entry doors to the Masonic Lodge.
 The top floors of the three-story pavilions have semi-circular windows and have hip roofs, two of which are gabled.
 The central pavilion is crowned by a grouping of three mansard roofs, whilst the two-story sections of the building have gabled roofs, sheathed in slate with galvanized iron cornices.
 The central pavilion originally had slate with wood cornices and a tin capping but following restoration work in the 1960s these were resheathed and the wood and tin was replaced with iron and copper respectively.